Composite Bladder Inflation Molding (BIM) Support

 - Any Irregular Hollow Cross Section

-Bladder material selection is predominantly a function of part geometry, processing temperature, and reusability requirements.
+Bladder material selection is a function of part geometry, processing temperature, reusability requirements, and cost.
 Some common bladder materials include:

 - Silicone Rubber